 Salespeople who genuinely understand how they can make a difference for customers consistently outsell those who are only concerned with making quota.
 Be sure that you (or your team of salespeople) are using a buyer-focused sales process like IMPACT Selling with every prospect.

 The stigma attached to the title of “salesperson” can make finding and hiring a new generation of sales talent an especially difficult task.
 To keep ahead of the competition, you need a strategy for attracting millennial talent that can grow your organization into the future.

-Join us on our upcoming briefinar to learn tips and best practices for finding bright young candidates who will be loyal and motivated to succeed in your sales organization.
+View our briefinar to learn tips and best practices for finding bright young candidates who will be loyal and motivated to succeed in your sales organization.